Supernature (Cerrone III): Notes

 It has also been released in CD format in Europe and the US.

 In the inner sleeve, disco producer Don Ray, co-writer Alain Wisniak and singer Lene Lovich are thanked “for their kindness, talent & comprehension”.

 "Supernature" is one of Cerrone's best-known tracks.
 It was remixed in 1996 by Danny Tenaglia into his traditional deep progressive Twilo sound.
-The track "Love Is the Answer" was re-edited by Liquid People, and released in the "Africanism" volume.
-1 Africanism All Stars (Yellow Productions).
+The track "Love Is the Answer" was re-edited by Liquid People and released as part of volume one of the Africanism All Stars project released by Yellow Productions.